-To selectively sanitize data contained in FlexVol volumes, you need to migrate any data you want to preserve in the entire aggregate, because every disk used by that aggregate must be sanitized.
+To selectively sanitize data contained in FlexVol volumes, you need to migrate any data that you want to preserve in the entire aggregate, because every disk used by that aggregate must be sanitized.

 Before you begin